v-manchinskiy/diary/content/posts/create-new-hugo-site/index.md

 1. Go to the Hugo releases page: [GitHub](https://github.com/gohugoio/hugo/releases).
 2. Find and download the latest release of **Hugo Extended** for your operating system, the 32-bit or 64-bit file depending on whether you have 32-bit or 64-bit Windows.
-3. Move the dowloaded ZIP file into your Hugo bin folder: `C:\Hugo\bin` and extract it into the current folder.
-Now you're supposed to have three new files here: `hugo` (executable), `LICENSE`, `README`.
+3. Move the dowloaded ZIP file into your Hugo bin folder `C:\Hugo\bin` and extract it into the current folder.
+Now you're supposed to have three new files here: `hugo` (executable), `LICENSE` and `README`.
 ![extract zip in hugo bin](extract-hugo-bin.jpg)
 4. Add Hugo to your Windows PATH settings:
     - Right click on the Start button.